 Market researchers often track preferences for specific consumer groups.
-The sociologist’s knowledge of gender, youth, aging, race, ethnicity, and social class help to inform these assessments.
+The sociologist’s knowledge of gender, youth, aging, race, ethnicity, and social class helps to inform these assessments.

-An understanding of group process and advanced communication skills help sociology majors facilitate focus group interactions and conduct interviews with consumers.
+An understanding of group processes and advanced communication skills help sociology majors facilitate focus group interactions and conduct interviews with consumers.